rohitj559/fraud-visualize/README.md

 # FraudVisualize

 This is a simple project to visualize and predict Fraud analytics.
-The app is built on Angular 7.x for rendering the visualization and prediction form.
+The app is built on Angular 7.x for rendering the visualization for data and make a prediction on target attribute(Fraud Loss) using prediction form.
 Data for visualization is provided as a JSON.
-Model used for prediction is built using python and Flask
+Model used for prediction is built using python and Flask.

 ## How to run and use the app